-If there are many incoming media files to process, the system will require multiple workers to process the media quickly.
+If there are many incoming media files to process, the system requires multiple workers to process the media quickly.
 The more files waiting for processing, the more workers are required.
 To reduce costs and stay under provisioning limits, you can use a processing queue to minimize the number of workers you need to run concurrently.

-Google Cloud Pub/Sub is a highly available messaging and queuing system.
+Cloud Pub/Sub is a highly available messaging and queuing system.
 It can be accessed through an HTTP API and offers communication configurations such as one-to-many (fan-out), many-to-one (fan-in), and many-to-many.
-Cloud Pub/Sub supports both push and pull subscription models.
+Cloud Pub/Sub supports push and pull subscription models.

 This solution uses Cloud Pub/Sub to create a fault-tolerant and efficient queue that has the following features:

 A single publisher that publishes a message for each new file, which contains metadata describing the file and its location.